SeatPlan Logo

 Many shows specifically for toddlers are at theatres with pushchair storage in the cloakroom, such as Theatre Royal Haymarket and Leicester Square Theatre.
 Space is limited and operates on a first-come, first-serve basis and all pushchairs, prams and buggies must be collapsible.

-Most West End theatres do not have baby changing facilities, and most shows which allow babes-in-arms run for 45 minutes to one hour in length.
+Most West End theatres do not have baby changing facilities.

 Queues for the toilet can get quite long, so it’s best to make sure your child goes before the performance starts, or is sat on an aisle for easy access in and out of the auditorium.